oasis-tcs/tosca-specs/tosca_2_0/multiplicity.md

 ```

 A second relevant choice is if the relationips are established in a
-ordered way (e.g. I pair the New York rack with a new York power source,
+ordered way (e.g. I pair the Austin rack with an Austin power source,
-and the LA rack with the LA power source) or random (i.e. pair a scale
+and the Boston with the Boston source) or random (i.e. pair a scale
 instance of the transcoder to a scale instance of the stream analytics
 engine).
 For example an ordered \[1, 1\] pair vs a random \[1, 1\] pair: